 Precision cancer medicine seeks to enhance treatment response and reduce toxicity by treating patients with drugs that target their unique profile of cancer driver mutations.
-However, clinical decision making can be confounded by the availability of multiple drugs for a specific mutations/pathways or the lack of available drugs with specific activity against identified driver mutations.
+However, clinical decision making can be confounded by the availability of multiple drugs for a specific mutation(s)/pathway(s) or the lack of available drugs with specific activity against identified driver mutations.
+In addition, the potential activities of non-selective chemotherapies, irradiation and immunotherapies, alone or in combination with targeted drugs, are difficult to predict.
 Given this, pre-clinical screens that can inform patient tumor specific drug responses, both targeted and standard genotoxic drugs alone or in combination, are of great potential clinical importance.
-Further, biologic substrates that most closely phenol-copy the 3D and stromal elements of the native tumor micro-environment are expected to be more predictive of therapeutic responses than isolated cells in culture.
+Further, biologic substrates that most closely phenocopy the 3D and stromal elements of the native tumor micro-environment are expected to be more predictive of therapeutic responses than isolated cells in culture.
 In collaboration with investigators at the University of Washington (Albert Folch, UW BioE and Ray Monnat, UW Pathology/Genome Sciences) we developed a microfluidic platform for drug delivery to patient derived organotypic tumor slice cultures (“Oncoslice”).
 The platform permits comparison of dose-response curves to multiple drugs alone or in serial combination in a 3D environment expected to retain stromal features of the parental cancer.
 Our current work is focused on comparing cell biology and drug responses between freshly isolated GBM slice cultures, matching reconstituted 3D tissue-engineered models (GBM-on-chip) and isolated tumor cells in culture.
 The efficacy of selected drugs will be tested in vivo to establish the differences in predictive power between the various pre-clinical biological substrates.
-Future work will also focus on adapting the platforms to accommodate testing of immunotherapies.

 Aging and Glioblastoma Malignancy

 Increased age is arguably the most robust predictor of survival for all glioma patients.
 However, the mechanisms which drive this clinical phenotype remain largely unknown.
-In a syngeneic mouse model we showed that the impact of aging on malignancy derived from cell intrinsic changes in glioma cells of origin, neural progenitor cells (NPCs) rather than host brain.
+To facilitate the study of aging in glioma we created a unique syngeneic mouse model and showed that the impact of aging on malignancy derived from cell intrinsic changes in glioma cells of origin, neural progenitor cells (NPCs) rather than host brain.
 Aging related cell intrinsic changes associated with increased malignancy included increased genomic instability and hypoxia tolerance and HIF1 regulated gene expression, the latter being validated in human GBM.
 Current work is focused on exploring the role of differential hypoxic responses and epigenetic changes in regulating age-dependent malignancy.

 The electrophysiology of GBM and the surrounding brain at the cellular and tissue levels have not been well characterized.
 A better understanding of the electrophysiologic properties of glioma cells and the electrical crosstalk with other tumor and stromal cells may provide novel therapeutic strategies to target glioma malignancy or alleviate tumor associated neurotoxicity.
-In collaboration with Nino Ramirez’s lab at Seattle Children’s Hospital Center for Integrative Brain Research (CIBR) we are working on understanding the mechanisms that regulate the electrophysiological characteristics of glioma stem cells (GSCs) in isolation or in the context of the tumor and brain environment, and whether these properties can be manipulated as a therapeutic strategy.
+In collaboration with Nino Ramirez at Seattle Children’s Hospital Center for Integrative Brain Research (CIBR) and Ben Arenkiel at the Jan and Dan Duncan Neurological Research Institute/Texas Children’s and Baylor College of Medicine, we are working on understanding the mechanisms that regulate the electrophysiological characteristics of glioma stem cells (GSCs) in isolation or in the context of the tumor and brain environment to determine how these properties can be leveraged as a therapeutic strategy.